 The first President of the independent state was Pedro Santana, a powerful cattle rancher, who served for three terms between 1844 and 1861.
 The fact that between 1844 and 1856 Haiti launched five unsuccessful invasions to re-conquer the eastern part of the island prompted the clergy and the wealthy elite to seek protection from foreign powers.

 In March 1861, Santana gave the Dominican Republic back to Spain.
 However, the return was short lived.
 Spanish discrimination against the African/European mulatto majority population, coupled with restricted trade and other reforms, led to rising resentment.

-In 1863 it prompted a national war of ‘restoration’.
+In 1863, this pro-Spanish movement prompted a national war of ‘restoration’.
 Fearing a Spanish re-imposition of slavery on the eastern side of the island, Haitian President Fabre Geffrard provided the Dominican rebels with arms, sanctuary and a detachment of the best military fighters.
 The guerrillas triumphed and the country regained its independence in March 1865.

 From 1865 to 1879, there were 21 changes of government and at least 50 military uprisings.
 In the south, the economy was dominated by cattle-ranchers and mahogany exporters while in the Cibao Valley, on the nation’s richest farmland, smallholder peasants grew subsistence crops supplemented by tobacco grown for export, mainly to Germany.

-Out of the national turmoil emerged Gregorio Luperón the dark-skinned mestizo leader of the tobacco farmers who assumed the presidency.
-He enacted a new Constitution that set a two-year presidential term limit and provided for direct elections.
-Under this government the seeds were sown for the eventual deep involvement of Haitian migrant labour in the Dominican Republic.
+Out of the national turmoil emerged Gregorio Luperón, the dark-skinned mestizo leader of the tobacco farmers who assumed the presidency.
+He enacted a new Constitution that set a two-year presidential term limit and a system of direct elections.

 General Ulises Heureaux